mavas/mavas/writings/RecentProblems.md

 # Recent technical problems being worked on

+## Arduino kit

+To demonstrate some recent experience with embedded software development, I opened up an old Arduino kit that I got back in the day.
+It has a Raspberry Pi 3 Model B and 16GB NOOBS, Arduino Shield model Ethernet without PoE, Arduino Uno, and various other hardware pieces you can use to build what appears to be a car that rolls on 4 wheels.

 ## PythonAnywhere deployment

 Just recently learned about PythonAnywhere.com, that let's you host Django web sites for free; it's perfect, and mine is at https://DKfor2024.pythonanywhere.com